K A Nelson

 "In the early hours my thoughts fly north to the desert— to a woman I call mother, who took me to Dinner Camp told me a story, taught me a song, showed me a dance."

-Her greatest achievement and joy has been raising her daughter with lots of love and community development principles.
+As always, her greatest achievement and joy has been raising her

 Author's books